puppetlabs/puppetdb/documentation/connect_puppet_apply.markdown

 ### Manage routes.yaml

 Typically, you can specify the contents of [routes.yaml][routes_yaml] directly in your manifests; if you are already using routes.yaml for some other purpose, you will need to manage it with a template based on your existing configuration.
-The path to this Puppet configuration file can be found with the command `puppet master --configprint route_file`.
+The path to this Puppet configuration file can be found with the command `puppet config print route_file`.

 Ensure that the following keys are present: